 Module 4: Text Elements

-- How to review and clean up copy for accessibility issues,
+- How to review copy for accessibility issues,

 - Good typography practices for all users,